Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 If the body of the request is a [JSON](https://www.json.org) string or a [XML](https://en.wikipedia.org/wiki/XML ) string, the value can be directly inserted without any modification.
 For a text based body that is not JSON nor XML , one can use multiline string that starts with <code>&#96;&#96;&#96;</code> and ends with <code>&#96;&#96;&#96;</code>.
-For a precise byte control of the request body, a [Base64](https://en.wikipedia.org/wiki/Base64) encoded string can be used to describe exactly the body byte content.
+For a precise byte control of the request body, [Base64](https://en.wikipedia.org/wiki/Base64) encoded string, [hexadecimal string](#hex-body) or [included file](#file-body) can be used to describe exactly the body byte content.

 > You can set a body request even with a `GET` body, even if this is not a common practice.

 #### JSON body {#json-body}

+JSON body is used to set a literal JSON as the request body.

 ```hurl
 # Create a new doggy thing with JSON body: